 How to Protect Laptops for a Mobile Workforce

 There are more people working offsite than ever before.
 With a growing mobile workforce, so much for all those concrete walls, CCTV cameras, and turnstiles that require ID badges to get in.
 These defenses no longer protect the computers that were once inside.
 The computers are now scattered throughout the world in homes, apartments, coffee shops, airports, buses, and more.
 Our users need new defenses to protect company data, regardless of where employees are working from.
+Protect laptops for your mobile workforce, no matter where they are.

 Lock laptop when users are away.